Get compensation for a new car through the Lemon Law

 - You complete the proper steps detailed in Failed Inspection “How To” within 14 days of date of sale.

-More info about Get compensation for a new car through the Lemon Law
+More info for Get compensation for a new car through the Lemon Law

 If the manufacturer refuses to refund you or replace your vehicle, you can seek arbitration, mediation, or file suit in court.